carloscdante/node-fireflies/README.md

 ```

 All properties are being returned following the `filter` parameter on the API call.
 Hence, you can personalize the output using `filter`, returning only what you want.

+For more information, you can check the [API Reference](https://docs.fireflies.ai/).